dukex/api-hub/README.md

    ```

 2. **Configure your APIs**:
-   Edit `examples/specs/apis.json` to add your OpenAPI specifications:
+   Create `data/apis.json` to add your OpenAPI specifications:
    ```json
    {
      "your-api": {